-- 2.5 If a student requires help to use the toilet, the member of staff assisting should not enter the room and close the door but leave the door ajar and position themselves so as to obscure the student from general view.
-Wherever possible, if a student needs help with intimate care arrangements for another member of staff to be present should be made.
-Where this is impractical another member of staff should be informed. - 2.6 Be responsive to a student's reactions, it is important that staff check their practice by asking the child (where appropriate) 'Is it O.K. to do it this way?'
+- 2.5 If a student/pupil requires help to use the toilet, the member of staff assisting should inform colleagues they are supporting the student/pupil.
+Toilet doors can be locked as long as they have either an engaged and vacant lock that can be opened by staff from outside, a second handle higher up on the door is the preferred option if doors are to be closed to stop other pupils entering.
+High handles can be opened from the outside by another member of staff if they are concerned about the child / adult - 2.6 Be responsive to a student's/pupils reactions, it is important that staff check their practice by asking the child (where appropriate) 'Is it O.K. to do it this way?'
 'Can you wash here?', e.g. 'how does mum do that?'
 If a child expresses dislike of a certain person carrying out his or her intimate care, staff should try and find out why, conversely, if a student dislikes a certain member of staff for any reason, the line manager should be made aware of this. - 2.7 Staff should make sure that practice in intimate care is as consistent as possible.
 Line managers have a responsibility for ensuring that staff have a consistent approach.
 This does not mean that everyone has to do things in an identical fashion but it is important that approaches to intimate care are not markedly different between individuals.
 Staff should be familiar with each Individual Education and Care plan. - 2.8 Have knowledge of and respect any cultural or religious sensitivities related to aspects of intimate care.
 Ensure that all intimate care procedures have been agreed by parents/guardians and that everyone concerned understands what level of intimate care is required.
 This is being met through the school's health care plans and individual student care plans - 2.9 Never do something unless you know how to do it, if you are not sure how to do something then ask.
-If you need to be shown more than once then ask again.
+I f you need to be shown more than once then ask again.
 Certain intimate care or treatment procedures such as rectal examinations must only be carried out by nursing or medical staff.
-In almost every other circumstance, excluding emergencies, procedures such as the administration of rectal diazepam or suppositories should only be carried out by staff that have been fully trained to do so; as documented in the schools supporting pupils with medical needs policy. - 2.10 If a member of staff is concerned that during the intimate care of a child: The student seems sore or unusually tender in the genital area
+In almost every other circumstance, excluding emergencies, procedures such as the administration of rectal diazepam or suppositories should only be carried out by staff that have been fully trained to do so; as documented in the schools supporting pupils with medical needs policy. - 2.10 If a member of staff is concerned that during the intimate care of a child: The student/pupil seems sore or unusually tender in the genital area

-The student seems to be sexually aroused by your actions
+The student/pupil seems to be sexually aroused by your actions

-The student misunderstands or misinterprets something
+The student/pupil misunderstands or misinterprets something

-The student has a very emotional reaction without apparent cause
+The student/pupil has a very emotional reaction without apparent cause